cancerberoSgx/accursed/README.md

  * `<editor>` component to easy render editor-component from slap editor project.
  * `<ListBar>` - listbar semantics with jsx  markup
  * `cicks` to listen for multiple clicks (double click)

 # Apps

  * apps/emojis-search  : a unicode data table explorer.
 Test blessed performance by letting ht user interactively navigate/search, etc the FULL unicode charset .

- * accursed gallery, spec/blessed/gallery/LayoutDemo.tsx I tried to use these tools to build a interactive playground with examplesWIP
+ * accursed gallery, spec/blessed/gallery/LayoutDemo.tsx I tried to use these tools to build a interactive playground with examples.
+WIP

+ * json-cat: CLI app that render json streams with a tree view.
+Supports async render when streams are loading, filtering by text or json JSONPath.

+ * editar: CLI text-editor, inspired on vscode, based on editor-widget (independent form slap-editor)

- * https://github.com/cancerberoSgx/demos/tree/master/docs/typescript-ast-explorer - explore a TypeScripty project AST , visualliszetogether with sources code and even apply refactors.
+ * https://github.com/cancerberoSgx/demos/tree/master/docs/typescript-ast-explorer - explore a TypeScript project AST , visualize together with sources code and even apply refactors.

 # Typings: